powsybl/powsybl-core/docs/architecture/iidm/model/branch.md

 - [TwoWindingsTransformer](twoWindingsTransformer.md)

 ## Creation
-Before creating a subclass of Branch, its two terminal must be set by the methods `setVoltageLevel1(String)`, `setVoltageLevel2(String)` and
+Before creating an instance of a sub interface of Branch, its two terminal must be set by the methods `setVoltageLevel1(String)`, `setVoltageLevel2(String)` and
 - either `setNode1(int)` and `setNode2(int)`
 - or `setConnectableBus1(String)` and `setConnectableBus2(String)` and eventually `setBus1(String)` and `setBus2(String)` if the connectable buses are connected